wilkesalex/gcnft/README.md

 - Or scripts using the following command
 `flow scripts execute --code ./scripts/{filename, eg:CheckTokenMetadata}.cdc`

+### 4. Setup the Github OAuth

+- Open Github.
+- Go to settings after clicking on your profile picture in the top-right corner.
+- Click on Developer settings.
+- Click on OAuth apps.
+- Fill out the details accordingly.
+- Copythe Client ID and Secrets and save them in a secure place.

 ## Starting the demo app

 ### 1. Go to frontend folder run the command